ChristinaPa/ChristinaPa/README.md

 ### Hi there 👋

-🔸I'm Christina and I'm studying Electrical and Computer Engineering!
+🔸I'm Christina and I'm studying Electrical and Computer Engineering in Greece!

 💡I love cloud computing and I'm a Microsoft Learn Student Ambassador since January 2020 😄